Lymphatic filariasis: Epidemiology

-In areas endemic for podoconiosis, prevalence can be 5% or higher.
 In communities where lymphatic filariasis is endemic, as many as 10% of women can be affected by swollen limbs, and 50% of men can develop mutilating genital symptoms.

 History

 There is evidence of Lymphatic filariasis cases dating back 4000 years.
-The ancient Vedic text, the Rig Veda, composed around 1500 BC - 1200 BC, makes a possible reference to elephantiasis.
-The 50th hymn of the 7th book of the Rigveda calls on the gods Mitra, Varuna and Agni for protection against "that which nests inside and swells".
+The ancient Vedic text, the Rig Veda, composed around 1500 BC–1200 BC, makes a possible reference to elephantiasis.
+The 50th hymn of the 7th book of the Rigveda calls on the gods Mitra, Varuna, and Agni for protection against "that which nests inside and swells".
 The author of the hymn implores the deities to not let the worm wound his foot.
 The disease is described as causing eruptions to appear on the ankles and the knees.
 Artifacts from ancient Egypt (2000 BC) and the Nok civilization in West Africa (500 BC) show possible elephantiasis symptoms.
 The first clear reference to the disease occurs in ancient Greek literature, wherein scholars differentiated the often similar symptoms of lymphatic filariasis from those of leprosy, describing leprosy as elephantiasis graecorum and lymphatic filariasis as elephantiasis arabum.

 The first documentation of symptoms occurred in the 16th century, when Jan Huyghen van Linschoten wrote about the disease during the exploration of Goa.
 Similar symptoms were reported by subsequent explorers in areas of Asia and Africa, though an understanding of the disease did not begin to develop until centuries later.

 The causative agents were first identified in the late 19th century.
 In 1866, Timothy Lewis, building on the work of Jean Nicolas Demarquay and Otto Henry Wucherer, made the connection between microfilariae and elephantiasis, establishing the course of research that would ultimately explain the disease.
 In 1876, Joseph Bancroft discovered the adult form of the worm.
 In 1877, the lifecycle involving an arthropod vector was theorized by Patrick Manson, who proceeded to demonstrate the presence of the worms in mosquitoes.
 Manson incorrectly hypothesized that the disease was transmitted through skin contact with water in which the mosquitoes had laid eggs.
 In 1900, George Carmichael Low determined the actual transmission method by discovering the presence of the worm in the proboscis of the mosquito vector.

 Research directions

 Researchers at the University of Illinois at Chicago (UIC) have developed a novel vaccine for the prevention of lymphatic filariasis.
-This vaccine has been shown to elicit strong, protective immune responses in mouse models of lymphatic filariasis infection.
+This vaccine has been shown to elicit strong, protective immune responses in mouse and non-human primate models of lymphatic filariasis infection.
 The immune response elicited by this vaccine has been demonstrated to be protective against both W. bancrofti and B. malayi infection in the mouse model and may prove useful in the human.

-On 20 September 2007, geneticists published the first draft of the complete genome (genetic content) of Brugia malayi, one of the roundworms which causes lymphatic filariasis.
-This project had been started in 1994 and by 2000, 80% of the genome had been determined.
-Determining the content of the genes might lead to the development of new drugs and vaccines.
+On 20 September 2007, geneticists published the first draft of the complete genome (genetic content) of Brugia malayi, one of the roundworms that causes lymphatic filariasis.
+This project had been started in 1994 and by 2000 80% of the genome had been determined.
+Determining the content of the genes may lead to the development of new drugs and vaccines.